Local, regional and national resources to help you practice smart water management.

 Green Light New Orleans will help you install a rain barrel at your house.
 Check out past rain barrels, apply for one at your house, and learn more about rain barrels at their website.
 Green Light New Orleans transforms food barrels from local restaurants into rain barrels and helps you install them.
 If you rent your house, you can still get a rain barrel.
 Get an official consent form to give to your landlord that explains the installation process and the benefits of having a rain barrel!

-The Water Wise Nola website features several useful publications, including A Do-It-Yourself Guide to Simple Rainwater Harvesting and the "Joy of Water“ cookbook, both of which provide clear instructions for hands-on interventions to manage water around your home.
+Recharge NOLA offers homeowners assistance in constructing and installing a rain barrel on your property.
+They also offer A Do-It-Yourself Guide to Simple Rainwater Harvesting which provides clear instructions for hands-on interventions to manage water around your home.

 Youth and Educators